archimedes.tree.mapΒΆ

 • f (callable) – A function to apply to each leaf.
 When multiple trees are provided, this function should accept as many arguments as there are trees.

-• tree (Any) – The main pytree whose structure will be followed.
+• tree (Any) – The main tree whose structure will be followed.

-• *rest (Any) – Additional pytrees with exactly the same structure as the first tree.
+• *rest (Any) – Additional trees with exactly the same structure as the first tree.

-• is_leaf (callable, optional) – A function that takes a pytree node as input and returns a boolean indicating whether it should be considered a leaf.
-If not provided, the default leaf types (arrays and scalars) are used.
+• is_leaf (callable, optional) – A function that takes a tree node as input and returns a boolean indicating whether it should be considered a leaf.

 Returns:

-mapped_tree – A new pytree with the same structure as tree but with leaf values transformed by function f.
+mapped_tree – A new tree with the same structure as tree but with leaf values transformed by function f.

 Return type: